ABU syndicates Disaster Risk Reduction conference coverage

 The ABU and ten journalists from Asiavision members have provided coverage of the Asia-Pacific Ministerial Conference on Disaster Risk Reduction, held in Brisbane, Australia on 19-22 September.

-The coverage was part of the ABU led WBU Media Saving Lives initiative, and saw reporters from DDI India, TVRI Indonesia, FBC Fiji, ABS-CBN Philippines provide extensive coverage to all ABU members.
+The coverage was part of the ABU led WBU Media Saving Lives initiative, and saw reporters from DDI India, TVRI Indonesia, FBC Fiji and ABS-CBN Philippines provide extensive coverage to all ABU members.

 The coverage featured exclusive interviews with Mami Mizutori, Special Representative of the Secretary-General for Disaster Risk Reduction.